blanes/TeacherCast/README.md

 ::     stream:
 ::       source: udp://127.0.0.1:1234"
 ::
-:: (NOTE: preserve indentation blank spaces above, two for the second line and four for the third, as marked).
+:: (NOTE: preserve indentation blank spaces above, two for the second line and four for the third, as marked)
+:: <b>Put the modified file "MediaMTX.yml" in the folder.</b>
 ::
 :: -> (OPTIONAL) you can also save resources disabling unused protocols on MediaMTX.yml, setting:
 ::    rtsp: no